oroinc/documentation/dev_guide/scale_nodes.rst

 .. note::

-    For APCu installation with the version **4.0.7** there appears a `key inconsistency bug <key inconsistency bug>`_, which can lead to php notices or exceptions when rendering attachments of the image type.
+    For APCu installation with the version **4.0.7** there appears a **key inconsistency bug** which can lead to php notices or exceptions when rendering attachments of the image type.
 In order to solve the issue, install an older version or compile the extension from the master branch.

 CONFIGURATION: